RishiNandha/RishiNandha.github.io/src/assets/blog/markdowns/leading_a_student_club_pt1.md

 > Tell your team to produce the minimum viable product that demonstrates your idea, and zoom past the details that won't visibly change the demo.

-This is a powerful idea because it allows your team to "fail fast" and get early feedback from the user segment that might adopt your work early.
-This idea combined with the idea of externalizing is a strong motivator to get your team into the phrase of actually building instead of wasting time theorizing.
+This is a powerful idea because it allows your team to **"fail fast" and get early feedback from the user segment** that might adopt your work early.
+This idea combined with the idea of externalizing is a strong motivator to get your team into the phase of actually building instead of wasting time theorizing.
 Unfortunately, **too many technical clubs just get stuck with just .PPTX files** that have fancy flowcharts instead of actual demonstrations.

 I did not know this when I was the club head, but I do have an anecdote from one of my successors: we had discussed that they will tell their team, "our seniors are asking for real demos like videos working hardware or videos showing a "run all" on jupyter notebooks by first of the month".
 This helped them externalize the deadline and also make the team skip the pitch decks and jump into hacking together quick solutions.